nginxinc/nginx-wiki/source/nginScript.rst

 recommendations on architectural improvements

 .. note::
-  This is an early-access release of NGINX JavaScript.
+  This is an early-access release of nginScript.
 Because the code is changing frequently, we’re not in a position to review and accept code contributions or patches at present.